awsdocs/amazon-workmail-administration-guide/doc_source/add_new_organization.md

 1. Create a compatible directory using Amazon WorkDocs or Amazon WorkSpaces\.

-   1. For Amazon WorkDocs instructions, see [Creating a Simple AD Directory Using the Quick Start](https://docs.aws.amazon.com/workdocs/latest/adminguide/cloud_quick_start.html)\.
+   1. For Amazon WorkDocs instructions, see [Creating a Simple AD directory using Quick setup](https://docs.aws.amazon.com/workdocs/latest/adminguide/cloud_quick_start.html)\.

-   1. For Amazon WorkSpaces instructions, see [Get Started with Amazon WorkSpaces Quick Setup](https://docs.aws.amazon.com/workspaces/latest/adminguide/getting-started.html)\.
+   1. For Amazon WorkSpaces instructions, see [Get started with Amazon WorkSpaces quick setup](https://docs.aws.amazon.com/workspaces/latest/adminguide/getting-started.html)\.

 1. In the Amazon WorkMail console, set up Amazon WorkMail\.
-For more information, see [Standard Setup: Integrating with an Existing Directory](#premises_directory)\.
+For more information, see [Standard setup: Integrating with an existing directory](#premises_directory)\.

-## Organization States and Descriptions<a name="org-states"></a>
+## Organization states and descriptions<a name="org-states"></a>

 After you create an organization, it can have one of the following states\.